 In line with the possession of the suitable digital literacy, institutions have a responsibility of creating an environment that will breed the use of technology.
 The institutional environment can be the first hindrance or succour for the use of technology.

 Sandars (2014) advocates that the platform that is employed for teaching the use of technology can either be formal or informal.
 The most commonly used formal platforms are in the form of virtual learning environments.
-These may include platforms like Blackboard® (Blackboard Inc., Washington D.C., USA) / Moodle (Moodle Pty Ltd., Perth, Australia), a managed learning environment portal.
+These may include platforms like Blackboard® (Blackboard Inc., Washington D.C., USA) or Moodle (Moodle Pty Ltd., Perth, Australia), a managed learning environment portal.
 Informal platforms are mainly the social media platforms that allow engagement of students at various levels.
 According to Cavazza (2016), social media can be used for publishing, sharing, messaging, discussing, collaborating and networking.

 Understandably, one has to use a limited number of these platforms or social media tools in order to enhance the effectiveness thereof.
 As highlighted previously, it is important to have a clear indication of the use of any of the tools.
 The choice of the social media tool to be used can be easily decided upon, based on answering the following three basic questions highlighted by Cooper (2015):